Kolín District: Geography

-The district is located in a agricultural and deforested landscape, which is mostly flat and belongs to the Polabí region.
+The district is located in an agricultural and deforested landscape, which is mostly flat and belongs to the Polabí region.
 The territory extends into three geomorphological mesoregions: Central Elbe Table (most of the territory), Upper Sázava Hills (southeastern part) and East Elbe Table (small northeastern part).
 The highest point of the district is the hill Kamenný vrch in Barchovice with an elevation of 456 m, the lowest point is the river basin of the Elbe in Pňov-Předhradí at 188 m.

 From the total district area of 747.6 km2, agricultural land occupies 552.3 km2, forests occupy 94.9 km2, and water area occupies 17.3 km2.
 Forests cover 12.7% of the district's area.

 The most important river is the Elbe, however, the longest river within the territory is the Výrovka.
-Short section of the Klejnárka River before its confluence with the Elbe is also located in the district.
+A short section of the Klejnárka River before its confluence with the Elbe is also located in the district.

 There are no large-scale protected areas.